OpenClaw Security Hardening Guide for VPS Deployments

 - Private management network where available.

 Avoid exposing the Gateway directly on a public IP address.
-If you must bind the Gateway to a LAN, tailnet, or other non-loopback interface, require strong authentication and restrict access with firewall rules.
+If you must bind the Gateway to a LAN, tailnet, or other non-loopback interface, require Gateway token or password authentication and restrict access with firewall rules.

 Use Strong Gateway Authentication

 Gateway authentication should use a long, random token or another strong authentication method.
-Do not rely on a short or human-created password for an agent system that may control tools, files, APIs, and browser sessions.
+Do not rely on a short human-created password for an automation system that can control tools, files, APIs, messaging channels, and browser sessions.

 - Long.